Start9Labs/documentation/site/source/user-manual/flashing/index.rst

   :class: large-4
   :anchor: View Guide

-  Flash embassyOS for use on an x86_64 machine
+  Flash StartOS for use on an x86_64 machine

 .. topic-box::
   :title: Flashing (Firmware)